 Is a Standard Loan Right for You?

-First and foremost, be clear on what you want to do with the money.
+First and foremost, be clear about what you want to do with the money.
 If you’re looking to do home renovations, a common reason for getting a HELOC, a standard home equity loan could be a better fit.
 A loan would give you one lump sum, allowing you to complete your renovations and pay the loan back in a straightforward manner.

 A line of credit allows you to repeatedly pay down and re-borrow, just like a credit card.
 Though the interest is typically much lower than on a credit card, it could still be dangerous if you’re constantly borrowing and repaying, without keeping tabs on the total amount used.
 In other words, you don’t want to get in over your head.

 If you’re looking to consolidate debt by paying off high-interest credit cards, a home equity loan might be a good choice since you'll get fixed monthly payments.
 Get the money, pay off the cards immediately, and start making your payments to the bank at a lower rate.
 While a HELOC can do the same thing, as you pay off the HELOC the money becomes available again.
 For some, this money is tempting and can put them back in debt, exactly where they started.

 When a Line of Credit Makes Sense

 On the other hand, a HELOC might be your best bet if you are paying for a child’s college tuition.
 Tuition is a revolving bill, which is a scenario where a HELOC makes sense.
 Pay the tuition at the start of the semester, pay off the amount, and then repeat next semester.

 For some borrowers, tax benefits make HELOCs and home equity loans are more affordable, as the interest you pay on these loans could be tax-deductible.
 Speak with a tax preparer to find out the requirements and how to take any deductions.
 You might need to itemize or use the funds in specific ways, and there are limits including, among others, limiting interest charges on debt up to $100,000.
 Details are available in IRS Publication 936.